Dickason believed children 'better off dead'

 Both the Crown and defence sought to have certain elements suppressed - in a bid to protect Dickason’s husband and wider family.

-“Leaving to one side the distressing nature of her conduct, some of the particulars she provides about what occurred are particularly harrowing,” said Justice Mander.
+“Leaving to one side the distressing nature of her conduct, some of the particulars she provides about what occurred are particularly harrowing,” Justice Mander said.

 “Information has been provided to me from a psychologist who… advises that publication of a detailed account of what took place at the time the children were killed will be deeply disturbing to Mr Dickason and his family, who understandably have suffered significant psychological trauma as a result of these events.